Be a Christ Church Singer!

 Become a Subscriber

 Become a Friend of Music

 Become a part of our great music tradition by becoming a Friend of Music at Christ Church Cathedral.
-Your generous donation will be dedicated to special concerts, commissioned works and other musical projects not supported by the cathedral's music operating budget.
-Make your contribution on-line.
-You may also make a contribution by sending a check, payable to Christ Church Cathedral, to the attention of Friends of Music, c/o the cathedral (see the address at the bottom of this page.)
-Please write "Friends of Music" on the memo line.
+Your donation will be dedicated to special concerts, commissioned works and other musical projects not supported by the cathedral's music operating budget.
+You may make your contribution on-line or mail a donation to the cathedral, attention Friends of Music.
+Please make checks payable to Christ Church Cathedral and write "Friends of Music" on the memo line.
 For more information, contact Stephan Casurella.